bigcommerce/dev-docs/docs/stencil-docs/reference-docs/handlebars-helpers-reference.md

 <img src="https://bigcommerce.customcdn.net/img/image.jpg" />
 ```

 As highlighted above, the helper is configured to rewrite *local* URLs to a `assets/cdn/` subfolder.
 The `stencil bundle` command will exclude this local `assets/cdn/` subfolder from the bundle that it creates.
-This filtering circumvents the 50 MB size limit on the resulting .zip file.
+This filtering circumvents the 50 MB size limit on the resulting ZIP file.

 ### {{money}}